Capital & InnovationQuote

 How the report is built.

 The Research Field Atlas begins with a research field, time window, and institutional or geographic scope at intake.
-The corpus is pulled from OpenAlex (>200M works), Semantic Scholar, and the publisher-side bibliographic stacks relevant to the field; deduplication and field-of-study tagging follow.
+The corpus is pulled from OpenAlex (>200M works), Semantic Scholar, and the publisher-side bibliographic stacks relevant to the field; deduplication and concept-cluster tagging follow.

 A senior analyst — typically with field-specific training — reviews each layer before the atlas is drafted.
 The Counter-Signal Pass on a research field surfaces methodological pushback, replication-crisis flags, and citation-cartel risk for any named cluster the atlas centers.